“The strong belief can make things out of imagination. But that can also make facts as if they were fairy tales.”

 ― Toba Beta

 It’s getting harder and harder to know what – or who – to believe anymore.
 Is the climate changing because we humans are causing it or making it worse, or is it just a naturally occuring thing?
 Did Putkin really interfere in the U.S. election to benefit Trump, or is that a sour-grape fantasy of liberals?
-Are Islamic terrorists attacking the West just because certain passages in their Holly Koran call for Jihad and killing the unbeliever, or is it just in retaliation for our political and military intrusions into their country’s affairs for decades?
+Are Islamic terrorists attacking the West just because certain passages in their Holy Koran call for Jihad and killing the unbeliever, or is it just in retaliation for our political and military intrusions into their country’s affairs for decades?
 Do judges really apply the law in accordance with the Constitution, or are they bending it according to their own wants?

 But, more importantly, are we being lied to, intentionally, or is it just that we think so?